slagtermaarten/LOHHLA/README.md

+This is a fork of the original LOHHLA repository by Maarten Slagter, PhD student at the Netherlands Cancer Institute.
+Edits are intended to facilitate usage and interpretation of the program and make it more robust to various problems, while keeping the core functionality intact.

 # README #

 Immune evasion is a hallmark of cancer.
 Losing the ability to present productive tumor neoantigens could facilitate evasion from immune predation.
 An integral part of neoantigen presentation is the HLA class I molecule, which presents epitopes to T-cells on the cell surface.
-Thus, loss of an
-HLA allele, resulting in HLA homozygosity, may be a mechanism of immune escape.
+Thus, loss of an HLA allele, resulting in HLA homozygosity, may be a mechanism of immune escape.
 However, the polymorphic nature of the HLA locus precludes accurate copy number calling using conventional copy number tools.

-Here, we present **LOHHLA**, **L**oss **O**f **H**eterozygosity in **H**uman **L**eukocyte **A**ntigen, a computational tool to evaluate HLA loss
+Here, we present **LOHHLA**, **L**oss **O**f **H**eterozygosity in **H**uman **L**eukocyte
-using next-generation sequencing data.
+**A**ntigen, a computational tool to evaluate HLA loss using next-generation sequencing data.

 ### LICENCE ###

 LOHHLA IS PROTECTED BY COPYRIGHT AND IS SUBJECT TO A PATENT APPLICATION.
 THE TOOL IS PROVIDED “AS IS” FOR INTERNAL NON-COMMERCIAL ACADEMIC RESEARCH PURPOSES ONLY.
 NO RESPONSIBILITY IS ACCEPTED FOR ANY LIABILITY ARISING FROM SUCH USE BY ANY THIRD PARTY.
 COMMERCIAL USE OF THIS TOOL FOR ANY PURPOSE IS NOT PERMITTED.
-ALL COMMERCIAL USE OF THE TOOL INCLUDING TRANSFER TO A COMMERCIAL THIRD PARTY OR USE ON BEHALF OF A COMMERCIAL THIRD PARTY (INCLUDING BUT NOT LIMITED TO USE AS
-PART OF A SERVICE SUPPLIED TO ANY THIRD PARTY FOR FINANCIAL REWARD) REQUIRES A LICENSE.
+ALL COMMERCIAL USE OF THE TOOL INCLUDING TRANSFER TO A COMMERCIAL THIRD PARTY OR USE ON BEHALF OF A COMMERCIAL THIRD PARTY (INCLUDING BUT NOT LIMITED TO USE AS PART OF A SERVICE SUPPLIED TO ANY THIRD PARTY FOR FINANCIAL REWARD) REQUIRES A LICENSE.
 FOR FURTHER INFORMATION PLEASE EMAIL Eileen Clark <eileen.clark@crick.ac.uk>.

 ### What do I need to install to run LOHHLA? ###